Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Derrick White included, will be in action at 3:30 PM on Sunday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Derrick White will hope to make a difference for the Boston Celtics at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-In this piece we'll dive into White's stats and trends, helping you make good picks on prop bets.
+Now let's dig into White's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Derrick White Prop Bets vs. the 76ers